Farming As a Means of Survival

 While logging still remains a profitable business, farming on the whole has declined.
 As our roads improved and transit from town to town and city to city became easier, the need for it decreased.
 Farming reached its peak in the 1880s, and after that it began to decline and never really recovered.
 By the 1960s there were only 32 farms left in the region.
 Today, there is only one certified farm in all of Hamilton County, Hope Valley Farms located in Hope, NY which specializes in horticulture.

 Today, a couple of our towns hold local Farmers' Markets that sell all sorts of goods, from produce to baked goods to crafts.

 Indian Lake holds their Indian Lake Community Farmers' Market every Saturday from 10am-2pm, July through the end of September.
 Hosting approximately 15 vendors, you can find goods from Artisans, hand-tied flies, and even some produce from Hope Valley Farms!

 Speculator holds their Farmers' Market on Thursdays at the Speculator Pavilion.
 Here you can find baked goods, and a variety of jewelry, photography, and produce from Hope Valley Farms as well!

-The Adirondack Museum is a great place to learn about the amazing history of the Adirondacks.
+The Adirondack Experience, The Museum on Blue Mountain Lake is a great place to learn about the amazing history of the Adirondacks.
 You can find interesting exhibits on farming, as well as seemingly endless information on logging in the Adirondacks!
 You can even learn about the struggles that were endured from a lack of transportation.

 Make sure you make your way to the Adirondacks — there is so much to learn and experience here!
 Make sure to get your tickets for the Adirondack Museum, opening May 20th, and don't forget your lodging and dining reservations!